al1abb/invoify/README.md

 # Invoify

 Invoify is a web-based invoice generator application built with Next.js 13, TypeScript, React, and the Shadcn UI library.
-It provides an easy way to create and manage professional invoices for your business.
+It provides an easy way to create and manage professional invoices.

 ## Table of Contents